oscarmatallana/42-Piscine/README.md

 # C02: String Manipulation & Validation

-Working with strings in C means working close to memory — carefully and precisely.
+Working with strings in C means working close to memory, carefully and precisely.

 This module focuses on:
 - recreating standard string functions such as `strcpy()` and `strncpy()`